JAlcocerT/JAlcocerT/content/blog/dev-auth-social.md

 Once the **main branch** was ready with some SliDev Editor PoC working powered by NextJS...

-It was time to do some branching:
+It was time to do [some git branching](https://jalcocert.github.io/JAlcocerT/git-recap/):

 ```sh
 git branch -a